 Acidity is a crucial parameter that defines the quality of olive oil.
-Acidity has nothing to do with the taste; in fact, the fatty acids have no taste.
-Acidity refers to the number of fatty acid oils contained.
+Acidity has nothing to do with the taste of olive oil; in fact, the fatty acids have no taste.
+Acidity refers to the number of fatty acid olive oils contained.
 The lower the acidity, the better quality of the olive oil is.

 Antioxidants are macronutrient substances that have a protective and regulatory action on the metabolism of the body.

-A positive term indicating a taste sensation typical of extra virgin olive oil made from green or not fully ripe olives.
-Bitter EVOO is good, actually bitter is a great, positive thing!
+Bitterness is a positive term indicating a taste sensation typical of extra virgin olive oil made from green or not fully ripe olives.
+Bitter extra origin olive oil is good, actually bitter is a great, positive thing!
 So any fresh, high-quality olive oil must be bitter, which you will perceive on the tongue.

 Biodynamic agriculture is alternative agriculture, very similar to organic farming.
 It is a cultivation method based on sustainable systems, respecting the Earth's ecosystem and considering the soil and the life developing on it one system.

-A coupage of extra-virgin olive oil blends together two or more olive varieties—opposite of monovarietal.
+A coupage of extra-virgin olive oil is when you blend two or more olive varieties— opposite of monovarietal.

 DOP - Denominazione d'Origine Protetta

-Protected designation of origin which means that the oil was produced from olives grown and processed in a given area.
+DOP is protected designation of origin, which means that olive oil comes from olives grown and processed in a given area.

-Oils made from olives that were picked before they were fully ripened.
+Olive oils made from olives picked before fully ripened..